As I begin to write this article on how to start loving yourself, I have a lot of doubts going on in my head.

 Nobody has your back like you do

 Someone said this to me years ago.
 It really got me thinking about how I should be my biggest fan, my biggest supporter, and the only person that I should ever truly rely on.
-Whenever I have an issue with someone where they betray my trust or they fuck me over, I always try to remember this.
+Whenever I have an issue with someone where they betray my trust or they screw me over, I always try to remember this.
 Nobody has my back like I have my back.
 And the same goes for you, random internet person reading this.
 No one has your back like you do.

 This is why self-love is so important because if you’re unable to support yourself and help yourself get back up when you’re down, then who will?
 Sure, you may have a good external support system, but that doesn’t mean you shouldn’t work on your relationship with yourself.
 Maybe I’m just bitter, but you really can’t count on people for shit.